FCO/JSGames/README.md

     npm run watch

 ## Deploy
-On master push the travis autobuild and push to gh-pages
+On master push the travis autobuilds and pushes to gh-pages